John Barwa

 Archbishop John Barwa, S.V.D. is the serving Archbishop of the Roman Catholic Archdiocese of Cuttack-Bhubaneswar.

 Early life and education

-Barwa was born in Gaibira, Odisha, India, on 1 June 1955.
+Barwa was born in Gaibira, Sundargarh district Odisha, India, on 1 June 1955.
 He holds a licentiate in Liturgy from the Pontifical Atheneum of St. Anselm.

 Priesthood

 Barwa was ordained a Catholic priest of Society of the Divine Word on 14 April 1985.

 Episcopate

 Rev. John Barwa was appointed Coadjutor Bishop of Rourkela on 4 Feb 2006 and ordained a Bishop on 19 April 2006 by Telesphore Toppo.
 He succeeded as a bishop of Roman Catholic Diocese of Rourkela started on 2 April 2009.
 He was appointed Archbishop of Roman Catholic Archdiocese of Cuttack-Bhubaneswar on 11 February 2011 by Pope Benedict XVI.